CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 #### Bloat Metrics

 Bloat metrics are only available if the `pg_bloat_check` script has been setup to run.
 See instructions above.
-These metrics are found in the `queries_bloat.yml` file.
-These metrics are per-database so, should be used by the per-db postgres_exporter.
+These metrics are per-database so, should be used by the per-db exporter connection.

  * *ccp_bloat_check_size_bytes* - Size of object in bytes